-A high quality science education provides the foundations for understanding the world through biology, chemistry and physics.
+At Thorpe Lea, we aim to teach a high-quality science curriculum that provides the foundations for understanding the world through biology, chemistry and physics.
 Science has changed our lives and is vital to the world's prosperity.
 Children will be taught essential aspects of the knowledge, methods, processes and uses of science.